-Starting with the cheese layers, this is a perfect combination of crumbled feta, softened cream cheese, and good quality butter (trust me, that matters).
+Starting with the cheese layers, this is a perfect combination of crumbled feta, softened cream cheese, and good quality butter.
 These creamy ingredients are a heavenly combination and when you add minced garlic and fresh basil… you know you’re going to like it.

 The top and bottom are covered in chopped walnuts and pine nuts and this slightly sharp and woody combination offset the cheese just right without being too bitter.
 It kind of holds everything together plus adds a beautiful “finished” look, like you ordered it from a gourmet-specialty store or spent A LOT of time getting every layer just right.